roy-pstr/fastapi-serverless-aws-backend-service/README.md

 - Uses AWS Lambda, ECR and API Gateway to deploy the serverless backend
 - Easy to deploy with the serverless framework
 - Code quality ensured with static analysis tools Black, Mypy, iSort, Autoflake and Pylint
-- Domain management for each deployment stage using AWS Certificate Manager, AWS Route53, and the serverless domain manager plugin.
+- Domain management for each deployment stage using AWS Certificate Manager, AWS Route53, and the serverless domain manager plugin
+- Built-in monitoring with AWS CloudWatch for logs aggregation and AWS XRay for tracing

 ## Future Features
 - Support in caching using FastAPI_Cache
 - Basic authentication and authorization with Auth0
-- Automated testing and deployment with GitHub Actions
+- Multi-stage CI/CD deployment with GitHub Actions
-- Multiple deployment environments (develop, staging, production) supported for testing and staging purposes.
+- Database migration support using Alembic
+- Handling exceptions and logging

 ## Prerequisites
 - An AWS account